-The proposed method presents exciting results, recovering structurally simple synthetic models with high accuracy. \cite{MULLERsalt} determined the salt inclusion in the velocity model, inputting in the DL algorithm the shots migrated with an extended image condition with a reasonable sediment velocity model but without any salt inclusions.
-Despite the lack of an initial approach to the salt geometry, the DL model predicted the salt inclusions masks with high accuracy.
+The proposed method presents exciting results, recovering structurally simple synthetic models with high accuracy.

-Based on this approach of data regularization and reduction using migration methods, in this paper, we also used a migration method to generate the input for the DL velocity inversion algorithm.
-However, instead of using the CIG in the angle domain as proposed by \cite{Fomel2021}, we use the CIG in the subsurface offset domain, as proposed by \cite{MULLERsalt}.
+In this paper, we also used a migration method to generate the input for the DL velocity inversion algorithm.
+However, instead of using the CIG in the angle domain, we use the subsurface offset.
 This gather is simpler to generate and represents the velocity error information with fewer traces when compared with the angle domain.
 The idea of using this simpler gather is based on the fact that the DL algorithm infers information from the input information used for the training.
 Once the training is made with the subsurface offset, it does not require any extra transformation from angle gathers for a DL algorithm to infer velocity errors from the subsurface offset.
 Furthermore, considering that the traces of CIG are the channels of the images for the DL algorithm, the reduced number of traces of the subsurface offset domain defines a network with a reduced number of trainable parameters compared with the angle gather based input.